Wilco17/binSVM/README.md

 This software DOES NOT TRAIN SVM classifiers.

-SVM Classifier is given in a INI file "SVM.INI"
+SVM Classifier is given in a INI file.
+SEE "SVM.INI"

 VERSION 1.0 = ONLY GAUSSIAN KERNEL IS IMPLEMENTED